 4. Butterfly Zhang Jike ZLC Pro-Line (Most Expensive)

-Butterfly Zhang Jike ZLC Pro-Line (check prize) is the upgraded version of the Zhang Jike Box Set above.
+Butterfly Zhang Jike ZLC Pro-Line (check price) is the upgraded version of the Zhang Jike Box Set above.
 If you can afford an expensive paddle, I recommend this one.
 Very very good blade for the advanced player.
 Blade’s weight is about to 86-89 grams, blade thickness of 5.5mm, blade size of 157x150mm, and handle’s size of 100x25mm.

 This ping pong paddle is ideal for the professional player that is seeking a strong and lightweight racket.
 It provides powerful attacks at all distances.
 The blade is ZHANG JIKE ZLC (carbon blade) which is fast and powerful!